soulspace-org/overarch/doc/design.md

 Q: **Should names be generated from ids if missing?**

 A: That would make the models more concise.
-Names can be generated from the name part of the keyword by converting kebab case to First upper case with spaces between words.
+Names can be generated from the name part of the keyword by converting kebab case to first upper case with spaces between words.